ayrton/react-key-handler/README.md

 - [higher-order components](#higher-order-components)
 - [component](#component)

-Unless you want absolute flexibility we recommend you to use a higher-order component in favour of the component.

 ### Higher-order Components

 This library includes two similar higher-order components, but with a different puprose: